cdiazbas/MPySIR/README.md

 The repository structure is organized as follows:

-- `LICENSE`: Contains the license details for this project.
-- `README.md`: This file, containing details about the project and instructions for setting it up.
+- `invDefault`: Folder containing the default inversion configuration files.
 - `config.py.example`: An example configuration file to guide users in setting up their own inversion.
+Remove the `.example` extension to use it.
+- `setup.py`: Main Python script to run the inversion.

+The rest of the files are utilities and scripts to help with the inversion process:
 - `sirutils.py`: Python script containing utilities for this MPI implementation.
 - `sirtools.py`: Python script containing utilities for reading and writing SIR files.
 - `clean.py`: Python script to clean up the output files if needed.
 - `allmaps.py`: Python script to produce some quick plots of the inversion results.
 - `merge.py`: Python script to combine different inversion results according to the quality of the fit.
-- `findbest.py`: Python script to improve the inversion results by finding the other better solutions.
+- `findbest.py`: Python script to improve the inversion results by finding the better solutions in other pixels.
-- `invDefault`: Folder containing the default inversion configuration files.
 - `nextcycle.py`: Python script to filter the inversion results and prepare for the next cycle.
 - `requirements.txt`: Lists all Python dependencies required.
-- `setup.py`: Main Python script to run the inversion.
+- `LICENSE`: Contains the license details for this project.
+- `README.md`: This file, containing details about the project and instructions for setting it up.

 ## Commit messages